Is San Diego Safe? (Honest Local Advice)

 Is San Diego safe for a solo traveler?

 The city is reportedly safe for all travelers, including female solo travelers!
-If you visit San Diego alone you’ll be plenty safe if you stick to the safer areas mentioned above and practice common sense when it comes to safety (i.e. avoid walking alone at night, locking up your vehicles, and keeping an eye on your things belongings).
+If you visit San Diego alone you’ll be plenty safe if you stick to the safer areas mentioned above and practice common sense when it comes to safety (i.e. avoid walking alone at night, lock up your vehicles, and keep an eye on your things belongings).

 Like most big cities, San Diego has its share of crime.
 However, I was born and raised in San Diego and have not once fallen victim to any myself.